junxit/us-congress-bills-109/bill.md

 ## § 7.
 Authorization after an armed attack

 - **(a)** *Electronic surveillance* Section 111 of the Foreign Intelligence Surveillance Act of 1978 (50 U.S.C.
-1811) is amended by striking “for a period not to exceed” and all that follows and inserting the following: “for a period not to exceed 60 days following an armed attack against the territory of the United States if the President submits to each member of the congressional intelligence committee notification of the authorization under this section.”.
+1811) is amended by striking “for a period not to exceed” and all that follows and inserting the following: “for a period not to exceed 60 days following an armed attack against the territory of the United States if the President submits to the Permanent Select Committee on Intelligence of the House of Representatives and the Select Committee on Intelligence of the Senate notification of the authorization under this section.”.
 - **(b)** *Physical search* Section 309 of such Act (50 U.S.C.
-1829) is amended by striking “for a period not to exceed” and all that follows and inserting the following: “for a period not to exceed 60 days following an armed attack against the territory of the United States if the President submits to each member of the congressional intelligence committee notification of the authorization under this section.”.
+1829) is amended by striking “for a period not to exceed” and all that follows and inserting the following: “for a period not to exceed 60 days following an armed attack against the territory of the United States if the President submits to the Permanent Select Committee on Intelligence of the House of Representatives and the Select Committee on Intelligence of the Senate notification of the authorization under this section.”.

 ## § 8.
 Authorization of electronic surveillance after a terrorist attack